Optimizing Query Predicates with Disjunctions for Column-Oriented Engines: Theory

-\iftoggle{paper}{ }{} \begin{proof} Let us assume to the contrary that there does exist a better sequence of $[\vseti{1}',...,\vseti{n}']$.
-This must mean that there is at least one step $i$ for which $C(\predi{i}, \vseti{i}') < C(\predi{i}, \vseti{i})$.
+We now prove the optimality of \bestd{}/\update{}. \begin{restatable}{theorem}{thmoptimal} For a given predicate expression and some ordering of its \patom[s] $[\predi{1},...,\predi{n}]$, let $[\vseti{1},...,\vseti{n}]$ be the sequence of operands generated by \bestd{}/\update{}.
+The sequence of steps $[(\predi{1}, \vseti{1}),...,\allowbreak (\predi{n}, \vseti{n})]$ must have the lowest cost of any solution sequence. \end{restatable} \begin{proof} Assume to the contrary that there exists a better sequence of operands $[\vseti{1}',...,\vseti{n}']$.
+This must mean that there is at least one step $i$ for which $C_{\predi{i}}(\vseti{i}') < C_{\predi{i}}(\vseti{i})$.
 Let $i$ be the index of the first such step.
-Since $\vseti{i}'$ and \vseti{i} are different, to incur a cheaper cost, $\vseti{i}'$ must be missing at least one vertex $v$ that is present in \vseti{i}.
-However, we show that if we apply $\predi{i}$ to the vertex set $\vseti{i}'$ that is missing that $v$, we are not able to satisfy the given predicate expression \boolformorig{}, leading to a contradiction.
+To incur a cheaper cost, based on \autoref{prop:cost:2}, $\vseti{i}'$ must be missing at least one valuation $v$ that is present in \vseti{i}.
+However, we show that if we apply $\predi{i}$ to the operand $\vseti{i}'$ that is missing $v$, we are not able to generate the set of all valuations which satisfy the given predicate expression, leading to a contradiction.

-Central to this argument is that before we apply \patom[] \predi{i}, we are unable to distinguish between $\vipos$ and $\vineg$ for any vertex $v \in \vset$.
-Lemma~\ref{lem:nosplit-pi} ensures that for every vertex set $\vset \in \univi{i-1}$ and every vertex $v \in \vset$, either both or neither $\vipos$ and $\vineg$ must be in \vset{} since \predi{i} has not yet been applied.